90t/book-club/README.md

 - blueprints are a brillant feature to the flask framework, a good example of this is this project , I fully indented to build my project with a
 - blueprint structure , for large aplliactions, even tho this is only a meduim to a small appllication, blueprints had a masssive effect on the organisation
 - of my project
-- In Order to acheieve this I needed
+- In Order to acheieve this I created a main / auth/ errors BluePrints inside of my app folder
+- I then registered my BluePrints in my __init__ package files
+- This is similer to Django each BluePrint is like there own app

 ## Enviroment Variables
 - In Order to automate my env vars I configured a .env file , this technique is used by many frameworks such node.js, Django